Welcome to Nursery

 We welcome and celebrate the diversity in our school community; we recognise that every child is unique and so we seek to provide a learning environment that helps children achieve their potential and support those who need additional help in order to maximise their chances of achieving ELG.
 Our inclusive approach to curriculum delivery ensures that all children are able to fully participate and learn alongside one another.
 Children’s needs are identified and learning is expertly scaffolded to support the children effectively.
 No child is left behind.

 Our children learn through their engagement with a range of exciting, stimulating and progressive learning opportunities.
 EYFS is structured around the provision of extensive opportunities for children to develop their learning and skills in PSED and Communication and Language.
 The provision within our setting delivers enriching and challenging experiences which support the development of the children and the curriculum is accessible both indoors and outdoors.
-The provision is designed in a cross-curricular manner which supports holistic learning and development, including understanding the world and expressive art and design, as well as to promote sustained thinking and active learning.
+The provision is designed in a cross-curricular manner which supports holistic learning and development, including understanding the world and expressive art and design, as well as to promote sustained shared thinking and active learning.

 Our planning is well-structured and ambitious, with our experienced staff ensuring that the children's next steps and individual stages of development are incorporated.
 Staff expertly observe, assess and identify next steps in learning, carefully listening and responding to children through every stage of their development.
-Observations and snapshots of learning are celebrated and shared with parents through our home-school learning platform, Tapestry.
+Observations and snapshots of learning are celebrated and shared with parents through our home-school learning platform, Seesaw.
 A strong partnership with parents is highly valued by our staff and good communication is of paramount importance in ensuring children’s needs are met.